 - Gov. Hickenlooper signed legislation in 2014 creating a Sales and Use Tax Exemption for qualified property used in space flight.

-- The Advanced Industries (AI) Accelerator Program includes grants and a global business support program to promote growth and sustainability in Colorado's advanced industries, including aerospace.
+The Advanced Industries (AI) Accelerator Program includes grants and a global business support program to promote growth and sustainability in Colorado's advanced industries, including aerospace.
 To date the program has awarded $9.2 million in aerospace funding.

 - Colorado has 16 Procurement Technical Assistance Centers to help companies compete for military and other funding.